wswartzendruber/PGS4NET/PGS4NET/ReadMe.md

 ## Introduction

-This library is the beginning of what I hope to someday be a very mature and trustworthy implementation of Blu-ray's Presentation Graphics Stream subtitle format, commonly referred to as SUP.
+The purpose of this library is to someday facilitate intuitive interaction with Presentation Graphics Stream (PGS) subtitles, often times referred to as SUP subtitles due to their file extension.

 In it's current, early state, it only supports reading and writing individual segments.